ZachBarrentine/2143-OOP/Assignments/P03/README.md

 - Make sure you download every image and file.
 This is necessary for the game to run.
 - Press the 'enter' key following typing your name
 - Press the 'space' key to roll the dice
+- Make sure the font "Roboto-Regular.ttf" is within "Resources/fonts" so that it is accessed properly
+- Make sure all images are within the "images" folder